 If the truck freight was improperly loaded or secured, the loading crew may be liable for your injuries.
-Cargo must be loaded evenly and secured to prevent a truck from becoming impossible to manage.
+Cargo must be loaded evenly and secured to prevent a truck from becoming difficult to manage.
 An 18-wheeler can roll over if it is overloaded or cargo shifted en route.
-A crashed 18-wheeler may also lose its cargo and leave hazardous material on the road.
+A crashed 18-wheeler may also lose its cargo and leave hazardous material on the road, causing more accidents.

 How a Birmingham 18-Wheeler Accident Attorney Can Help

 Even if you plan to pursue compensation through an auto insurance claim, you may want to consider working with a lawyer.
 We can manage your case while you focus on healing from your injuries and getting back to your previous activities as much as possible.
-We are experienced negotiators and we will fight for the payout that your case warrants.
+We are experienced negotiators, and we will fight for the payout your case warrants.

 Your Birmingham truck accident attorney from the Morris Bart law office can help you collect evidence to support your case, such as: